jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   mention African Americans and women*) had something to gain from the
 >   diffusion of political rights

-## Rights versus Privileges
+## Rights v.
+Privilege

-> - In former colonies, various political leaders presented multiple
+> - Throughout the ex-colonies, political leaders put forward several
->   justifications for maintaining limitations on voting rights,
+>   different arguments to justify the retention of restrictions,
->   especially those related to property ownership.
+>   particularly property restrictions, on the franchise.
-> - Central to these justifications was the assertion that the act of
+> - Implicit in these arguments was the claim that voting was not a
->   voting constitutes a *privilege*, not a *right*, thereby allowing
+>   *right* but a *privilege*, one that the state could legitimately
->   the state to lawfully bestow or restrict it based on its interests.
+>   grant or curtail in its own interest.

 ## Franchise and Suffrage